RynnAethelWulf/python-api-challenge/README.md

 ---

-<p align="center">  A report that breaks down the game's purchasing data into meaningful insights.
+<p align="center">  A report that breaks down the weather data retrived from api and finding relationships between weather,humidity,wind-speed and displaying the hotels on google maps for cities satisfying the perfect weather conditions.
     <br>
 </p>